bespoken/bespoken-docs/cli/README.md

 To use the `bst test-suite` command, you need to retrieve your API key from the Dashboard.
 Follow these steps:

 1. Navigate to the Dashboard.
-2. Click on the three dots menu at the upper right side of your screen.
+2. Click on the user menu at the upper right side of your screen.
 2. Click on "My account".
 3. Copy the API key at the bottom of the page.